-

 What the research explored

-We’re excited to share that the first paper from this research has now been published, focusing on insights from interviews with consumers, carers, GPs, practice staff and peer workers.
+Since 2023, Stride has partnered with Flinders University to explore how Peer Support Workers can be more effectively integrated into general practice.
+We are pleased to share that the first paper from this research has now been published, bringing together insights from consumers, carers, GPs, practice staff and peer workers.

 Key insights